cpmachado/cpmachado.github.io/_posts/2021-12-05-a-return-to-chess.markdown

 layout: post
 title: "A return to chess"
 date: "2021-12-05 11:29:08 +0000"
+author: cpmachado
 category: chess
+---

+TL&DR: A plan to return to play chess properly, after a year and a half of "sacking" pieces.

+EDITED:
+- Tue, 07 Dec 2021 14:01:31 +0000
+  + Added metadata and summary

 ---

 > **In writing, you must kill your darlings.**
 >